SCOPE OF THIS CHAPTER

 - Where there was a similarly unexpected collapse or incident leading to or precipitating the events which led to the death.

 It is the responsibility of the attending Doctor and the Police to ascertain if the death is unexpected.
 If the opinion of the Sudden Unexpected Death in Childhood (SUDIC) Doctor is required, they can be contacted, via the CDOP office, Monday - Friday, 9am-5pm, excluding bank holidays, on 01332 623700 ext.
 31537.
 Where professionals are uncertain, the processes for unexpected child deaths should be followed until the available evidence enables a different decision to be made.
-See Response to Sudden Unexpected Death in Childhood in Derby City and Derbyshire Protocol (Documents Library).
+See Response to Sudden Unexpected Death in Childhood in Derby City and Derbyshire Protocol (Documents Library, Protocols).

 5.2 Definition of preventable child deaths